Skip to Content

 maskPatterns

-If a page’s path matches a pattern in the maskPatterns array, the pageview event will be sent, but the pathname property in the tracked data will be replaced by the pattern string itself.
-This is useful for grouping similar pages or hiding sensitive information like IDs in URLs while still tracking the view.
+If a page’s path matches a pattern in maskPatterns, the pageview will be sent, but the pathname will be replaced by the pattern string itself.
+This is useful for grouping similar pages or hiding sensitive IDs.

 If a path matches both a skipPatterns and a maskPatterns pattern, skipping takes priority.